Visa policy of Serbia: Ordinary passports

+Fee exemption

+Nationals of the following countries are exempt from short (up to 90 days) and long stay (up to 180 days) visa fees:

-Substitute visas
+Substitute visa

-As of November 2014 valid visa holders and residents of the European Union and Schengen Area member states and the United States can enter Serbia without a visa for a maximum stay of 90 days within 180 days, provided the visa remains valid for the entire length of stay.
+Since 8 November 2014, holders of valid visa or residents of Ireland, Schengen Area member states, United Kingdom or the United States may enter Serbia without a visa for a maximum stay of 90 days within any 180-day period, provided visa remains valid for the entire length of stay.

 Reciprocity

-Serbian citizens can enter most of the countries whose citizens are granted visa-free access to Serbia without a visa except for Antigua and Barbuda (grants electronic visa), Australia (grants electronic visa), Bahamas, Bahrain, Bolivia (grants visa on arrival), Burundi (grants visa on arrival), Canada, Guinea-Bissau (grants electronic visa and visa on arrival), Ireland, Jamaica (grants visa on arrival), Kuwait (grants visa on arrival), Mexico, New Zealand, Palau (grants visa on arrival), Paraguay, United Kingdom and the United States.
+Serbian citizens may enter most of the countries whose citizens are granted visa-free access to Serbia without a visa except for Australia, Bahamas, Bahrain (grants visa on arrival), Canada, Ireland, Jamaica, Kuwait, Mexico, New Zealand, Palau (grants visa on arrival), Paraguay, United Kingdom, United States.

-Diplomatic and official passports
+Non-ordinary passports

-Additionally, only holders of diplomatic and official passports of the following countries do not require visas for Serbia for visits up to 90 days (unless otherwise noted):
+Holders of diplomatic, official & service passports of the following countries and territories may enter Serbia visa-free for up to 90 days (unless otherwise stated):